jilavsky/SAXS_IgorCodeDocs/docs/source/Irena/FormStructureFactors.rst

 ^^^^^^^^^^^^^^^^^^^^^^^

 same code as in the spheroid, but in this case the code integrates over the width of the R bin.
-Note, the bin star and end points are calcualted linearly (even for log-binned data) as half way distance:
+Note, the bin star and end points are calculated linearly (even for log-binned data) as half way distance:
 	Rstart = (Rn + Rn-1)/2
 	Rend  =  (Rn + Rn+1)/2
-	Uses adaptive steps to integrate essel function oscillations of the form factor over the width of the bin in R  - note, the averaging is done including the volume of particles involved.
+	Uses adaptive steps to integrate Bessel function oscillations of the form factor over the width of the bin in R  - note, the averaging is done including the volume of particles involved.
 This code is quite convoluted and time consuming.
-Its only reasonable use is for cases with wide bins in radius (R), when this removes some of the bessel function oscillations.
+Its only reasonable use is for cases with wide bins in radius (R), when this removes some of the Bessel function oscillations.

 Examples with R width 40A, average size 50A (that means R varies from 30 to 70A).
-Note that the bessel function oscillations are somewho smooth out.
+Note that the Bessel function oscillations are somehow smooth out.
 With wider bins in R these oscillations may disappear all together.

 AR = 1 (sphere)